 Snow is removed from Green Routes so there are no windrows.
 Green Routes are collector routes, meaning they typically have higher traffic volumes and provide access from residential streets to arterial routes, transit routes and schools.
 Removing snow from Green Routes helps to keep traffic moving efficiently after a snowfall.

-These streets are surface plowed to a 5 cm snowpack with windrows on both sides of the street.
+These streets are surface plowed to bare pavement with windrows on both sides of the street.
 Windrows from driveways facing the street are cleared by City crews and added to the existing windrows on the street.

 According to The City’s Traffic Bylaw 3186/97 (pdf) , a vehicle can’t be left parked on the street for longer than 72 hours, so if you’re out of town for an extended period of time you should make alternate arrangements for parking, especially during the winter.
 Make use of your off-street parking spots or make arrangements with a family member or friend to move your vehicle and ensure your sidewalks are cleared.